hms-dbmi/viv/docs/SAMPLES.md

 Here are two snippets to help get you started with our higher-level viewer components.
-For a more complete example of using these higher level components, look at the source code for `Avivator` [here](https://github.com/hms-dbmi/viv/blob/master/avivator/src/Avivator.js), or look at the source code of the library [here](https://github.com/hms-dbmi/viv/tree/master/src) for building your own components with custom `VivViews` or custom `deck.gl` layers.
+More comprehensive usage of the higher-level components can be found in the `Avivator` [source](https://github.com/hms-dbmi/viv/blob/master/avivator/src/Avivator.js).
+Otherwise please look at Viv's [source](https://github.com/hms-dbmi/viv/tree/master/src) for building your own components with custom `VivViews` or custom `Deck.gl` layers.

 This snippet is the most basic view: a simple view of the data.
 With `overviewOn=false`, this will just be a single view of the data.
 Turn `overviewOn=true` for a picture-in-picture.